About

 I consider English my second language: the first is seeing.
 Or more accurately, visualizing.

 At an early age I discovered that it was more satisfying to build the things I wanted than to buy them.
-While often motivated by insufficient funds, making things taught me patience, craftsmanship, even perseverance, but mostly it taught me how things work.
-Over time I found that unrelated projects like building airplanes or learning to sew had the marvelous tendency to cross pollinate future undertakings with more creative and better solutions.
-It opened my eyes to the possibility of using materials and construction methods in unexpected ways.
-And I could take on increasingly complicated projects that actually worked — like telescopes, airplanes, or a quirky, complex house.
+While often motivated by a lack of funds, making things taught me patience, craftsmanship, even perseverance, but mostly it taught me how things work.
+Over time I found that unrelated projects like building airplanes or learning to sew had the marvelous tendency to cross pollinate future undertakings with better, more creative solutions.
+It opened my eyes to the possibility of using materials and construction methods in inovative ways.
+And I soon took on increasingly complicated projects that actually worked — like telescopes, airplanes, a quirky complex house, and furniture.

-Before formal schooling in Design my interest was, and is, in the natural world.
-I painted birds and ground telescope mirrors to study astronomy.
-Post high school I attended Design school to be an illustrator while simultaneously getting sidetracked with the building of two ultralight airplanes.
-One was used for aerial advertising.
+Before developing an interest in Design, my interest had long been in the natural world.
+Early on I photographed and illustrated birds, and ground telescope mirrors to study astronomy.
+While attending Design school to be an illustrator I built two ultralight airplanes.
+The second was used to aerial advertise for a local radio station over open-air concerts and events.
 First attempts at furniture design combined lessons from aircraft construction with an interest in R. Buckminster Fuller’s geodesic domes — some truly wacky tube and cable-braced tensegrity chairs were brought to life during this time.
 There was also a lightweight 4x5” film view camera milled from scrap aircraft aluminum made for Nature photography, a passion of mine.
-It employed a type of structural truss normally used to support aircraft gas tanks inside wings, to stiffen the camera while remaining remarkably lightweight.
-Again, skills and insights acquired while building one project were applied to others with good effect.
-Forty years on the camera is still a joy to make photographs with, rivaling the most advanced digital commercial cameras.
-It may be tedious to use, but that simply gives me the time to actually study the subject closely and create the best possible image.
+To adequately stiffen the camera while keeping it’s weight down I used a type of structural truss normally used to support aircraft gas tanks inside wings.
+Again, insights and construction methods learned while building one project were applied to others with excellent effect.
+Forty years later the camera is still a joy to make photographs with, rivaling the most advanced digital commercial cameras.
+It may be tedious to use, but that simply gives time to actually study the subject closely and imagine the best possible image of what I’m seeing.

-Working as a furniture designer-builder, I seek clean forms, novel structure, and economical use of materials, but always at the service of comfort.
-My furniture designs, thus far, avoid traditional joinery and the associated furniture styles because I enjoy the challenge of working within my own specific skill set and tools to create something new.
+In working as a furniture designer-builder, I seek clean forms, inovative structure, and economical use of materials, but all at the service of comfort.
+Complex joinery and common furniture styles interest me less because I enjoy the challenge of working within my own specific skill set (and tools) to create something new.
 My Table & Chairs are a good example of this.
-Its success stems from the clarity of the design — comfort first, with the intentional removal of the unnecessary.
+It’s success stems from the clarity of the design — comfort first, with the intentional removal of the unnecessary.

 Be well,